async-aws/aws/docs/authentication/index.md

 ## Testing with authentication providers

 The default provider chain could be too slow or too complex for testing.
-It is recommended to use the `NullProvider` in tests where you dont provide valid configuration values.
+It is recommended to use the `NullProvider` in tests where you don't provide valid configuration values.